-Take a culinary trip around the world without leaving the comfort of your kitchen with these delicious Portuguese-style quail egg custard tarts.
+Take a culinary trip around the world without leaving the comfort of your kitchen with these delicious Portuguese quail egg custard tarts.
 Go ahead and indulge in the international cuisine with this golden dessert that’s bound to become one of your favorites!

 They work great as an afternoon treat for those of you who like to sweeten up in between meals.
 You can also serve them at a dinner party!
 Be prepared to share this unique quail egg recipe because everyone will ask for it!

-HOW TO MAKE QUAIL EGG CUSTARD TARTS
+HOW TO MAKE PORTUGUESE QUAIL EGG CUSTARD TARTS

-Portuguese Quail Egg Custard Tarts - Indescribably Good
+Portuguese Quail Egg Custard Tarts

-- 20 quail egg yolks
+- 20 quail eggs

 - 2 vanilla pods

 - Let's start with the dough.
 To begin with, put the flour and sugar in a large mixing bowl and then slowly add 150 ml of ice-cold water.
 If you feel that is too much, just add enough water in order to make a soft dough that picks up the crumbs from the outside of the bowl without being overly sticky.

 - After you knead the dough, wrap it in cling film and let it chill in the fridge.
 Next, roll the dough onto a floured surface in order to create a rectangle.
 In order to get an idea, the rectangle should be about 30x40cm in size.

 - Now spread half of the soft butter over the dough.
 Make sure you spread it in a way that creates an even layer.
 Take the shorter edge of the rectangle that faces you and fold the top third of the dough towards you to the center.
 Then, grab the bottom third and fold it over.
 Now give the dough a quarter turn and roll it out to the same size as before.